NenX/Rust-and-C-Interoperability-Practical-Guide/README.md

 ## 2. Compiling Dynamic and Static Libraries with Rust (C ABI)

-This section explains how to use Rust to generate dynamic and static libraries callable from C and other languages.
+This section introduces how to generate dynamic and static libraries in Rust that can be called from C and other languages.

 ### 2.1 Compile a Dynamic Library (cdylib)

 Create a library crate, set crate-type to `cdylib`, and implement the exported function.

-In the `packages` directory, create the library crate:
+In the `packages` directory, create a library crate:

 ```shell
 cd ..